0bfxgh0st/ShellStorm/README.md

 # ShellStorm
 Automatic reverse/bind shell generator cheat sheet.

+A compilation of knowledge over the years from many pentesters that you will recognize
+after reading the source code to make the process of creating reverse and bind connections easier
+for cybersecurity analysts.

 * Install requirements for generate war package.
 <pre>sudo apt-get update -y && sudo apt-get install default-jdk -y</pre>